katelin-cherry/BIOE521/KatelinCherry_Team11.md

 ^process ID

 We can terminate a process by name or by PID\
-$ kill 2506 OR $ kill ps – will kill process\
+$ kill 2506 OR $ kill ps b  will kill process\
-$ killall ssh – kill all ssh connections to other machines
+$ killall ssh b  kill all ssh connections to other machines

-/bin/bash – bash shell is a file on your computer that gets run\
+/bin/bash b  bash shell is a file on your computer that gets run\
-$ rm /bin/bash – malicious user tries to delete ways for user to get a shell on their computer\
+$ rm /bin/bash b  malicious user tries to delete ways for user to get a shell on their computer\
 If you delete bash, computer may be nonfunctional\
 The whole OS --> series of files\
 $ rm -rf /\
 ^2nd r is for recursive through all folders, f is for forcible removal

-Authorization – every file and folder has a permission linked to it\
+Authorization b  every file and folder has a permission linked to it\
 3 categories\
--User/owner – owner (username) of the file (usually who created it)\
+-User/owner b  owner (username) of the file (usually who created it)\
--Group – collection of users\
+-Group b  collection of users\
--World – any other user who has access – typically means shell access\
+-World b  any other user who has access b  typically means shell access\
 For each category, 3 independent permissions\
--r – read – contents of a file (can read w/ cat, launch w/ nano but no edits)\
+-r b  read b  contents of a file (can read w/ cat, launch w/ nano but no edits)\
--w – write – edit a file\
+-w b  write b  edit a file\
--x – execute\
+-x b  execute\
 Shown in a 10-character register ($ls -la gives you this)\
 -d r w x r - x - - - pi pi somefiletxt\
  ^owner ^group\
 -First character: file type\
-      – file\
+      b  file\
       d directory/folder\
       l link\
 -Next 3 sets of 3 characters each\